About Belfast Lough

 There are over 100 species of birds and other wildlife to be found at Belfast WOW throughout the year, but don't worry if you're not an ID expert - trained staff and volunteers are on hand to help you identify what you see.

 The birds that make their home at Belfast WOW come and go with the tide.
 The best time to visit is at high tide each day.
-To find out when high tide is visit the Belfast Harbour Commissioner's website.
+To find out when high tide is each day this month visit the Belfast Harbour Commissioner's website.
+If you're visiting us next month or later, please contact us to find out the best days to come.

 As you look out over the reserve towards the famous Cavehill, you might spot our resident konik ponies which graze the reserve to help keep it in the best condition for wintering wildfowl and ground-nesting birds like lapwings.

 Belfast WOW has two new hides which offer great views of nature.
-They are constructed from shipping containers to tie in with their natural surroundings.
+They are constructed from shipping containers to tie in with their industrial surroundings.

 The reserve now also boasts a sand martin bank and swift tower.
 We hope that they will attract these threatened species and provide cosy hideaways for them to nest in when they arrive on these shores in spring, having travelled thousands of miles from Africa.